 How to claim a tax deduction for your super contribution

-To claim a tax deduction for any concessional personal super contributions, you’ll need to contact your super fund before you lodge your income tax return, and let them know you’re planning to claim a deduction.
-Then when you submit your tax return, you can claim the deduction on any concessional contributions you’ve made.
+To claim a tax deduction for any concessional personal super contributions, you’ll need to let your fund know you’re planning to claim a deduction.
+Contact your fund before you lodge your income tax return.
+When you submit your tax return you'll be able to claim the deduction on any concessional contributions you’ve made.